PLM for regulatory compliance: how manufacturers meet industry standards

 The smooth integration of PLM with existing tools such as CAD or ERP is also essential to ensure real-time synchronization and digital continuity of data.

-The solution Aletiq Next Generation PLM was designed to meet all of these challenges.
-Thanks to his intuitive interface, to his interoperability with business tools, at its digitalization of workflows configurable and at the full traceability, Aletiq allows manufacturers to effectively comply with regulatory standards such as ISO, EN, AS, IATF, MDR and FDA, as well as strict OEM requirements.
+Aletiq Next Generation PLM was designed to meet all of these challenges.
+Thanks to its intuitive interface, to its interoperability with business tools, and its configurable workflow digitalization and at the full traceability, Aletiq allows manufacturers to effectively comply with regulatory standards such as ISO, EN, AS, IATF, MDR and FDA, as well as strict OEM requirements.

-Integrate a PLM in compliance management is no longer an option, but a a real driver of performance and competitiveness for industrialists.
+Integrating a PLM in compliance management is no longer optional, it's a real driver of performance and competitiveness for manufacturers.
 By adopting modern solutions like Aletiq, businesses not only ensure compliance with regulatory requirements, but also strengthen their operational efficiency, make collaboration more fluid between teams and secure their position in demanding markets.

 Share this article